-In addition to serving as a slow cooker, it earns praise for being a multipurpose appliance that steams, sautés, warms, works as a pressure cooker and rice cooker, and more.
+In addition to serving as a slow cooker, is a multipurpose appliance that steams, sautés, warms, works as a pressure cooker and rice cooker, and more.
 Programmable with delay capacity up to 24 hours.
 Buyers can choose a 6-quart or 8-quart capacity.

 Some faulty models that quit working shortly after the warranty expired have been noted.
 Reports of quality control issues.

 Can slow cook, sauté, and steam.
 You can switch modes with a single touch.
 Buyers have their choice of different pot sizes.
 Cooking pot is dishwasher safe.
-Backlit display is easy to read.
+The backlit display is easy to read.